replayio/docs/src/app/test-runners/cypress-io/record-your-first-replay/page.md

 ---
-title: Create Your First Replay
+title: Record Your First Replay
-description: Having your test recorded is just a matter of using Replay Browser instead of the default Electron during your test run.
-This doc shows how you can record your first test in two minutes
+description: Recording your test with the Replay browser is as simple as installing a Cypress plugin.
+This doc shows how you can record your first test in under two minutes.
 ---
 {% steps %}

-## Install Cypress Plugin
+## Install the Cypress Plugin
-Install the [@replayio/cypress](https://www.npmjs.com/package/@replayio/cypress) package in your project:
+Install the Cypress plugin in your project:

 {% tabs labels=["npm", "yarn", "pnpm", "bun"] %}
 {% tab %}